WeblateOrg/weblate/docs/admin/install.rst

 MySQL and MariaDB
 +++++++++++++++++

-Weblate can be also used with MySQL or MariaDB, please see :ref:`django:mysql-notes` and :ref:`django:mariadb-notes` for caveats using Django with those.

-Weblate requires MySQL at least 5.7.8 or MariaDB at least 10.2.7.

 .. hint::

     Some Weblate features will perform better with :ref:`postgresql`.
 This includes searching and translation memory, which both utilize full-text features in the database and PostgreSQL implementation is superior.

-    Because of this it is recommended to use :ref:`postgresql` for new installations.
+Weblate can be also used with MySQL or MariaDB, please see :ref:`django:mysql-notes` and :ref:`django:mariadb-notes` for caveats using Django with those.
+Because of the limitations it is recommended to use :ref:`postgresql` for new installations.

+Weblate requires MySQL at least 5.7.8 or MariaDB at least 10.2.7.

 Following configuration is recommended for Weblate: